262871/opifex/README.md

 gcc.setstages(asm=True, obj=False, final=True)

 # Default options are {'-Wall', '-Wextra', '-pedantic', '-Werror'}
+# and {'/W4', '/EHsc', '/options:strict'} on msvc
-# and '-static', which is disabled by calling .setstatic(False)
+# '-static' is separate and disabled by calling .setstatic(False)
 gcc.addopts('-O3').discardopts('-pedantic')

 # Here 'files' would be the cpp files of the project